In the sprawling metropolis of ancient Rome, where emperors ruled and gladiators fought, the job market was as diverse as the empire itself.

 In a society without antiperspirants, removing armpit hair was a practical way to reduce body odor, a concern that was taken quite seriously in the communal settings of Roman baths and gymnasiums.

-Moreover, the Alipilus often worked in conjunction with other grooming professionals like barbers and masseurs, creating a holistic grooming experience that was an integral part of Roman social life.
+Moreover, the Alipilus often worked alongside other grooming professionals like barbers and masseurs, contributing to an essential aspect of Roman social life.

 Frequenting the baths and taking care of one's appearance was not just a matter of personal hygiene; it was a social ritual that facilitated networking and the exchange of news and gossip.